meodai/pro-color-harmonies/README.md

 ### Testing

-The project includes comprehensive test coverage (88%+) using Vitest:
+The project includes comprehensive testing using Vitest:

 ```bash
 # Run tests in watch mode